 Furthermore, the Oulu base station factory is only the first step in Nokia’s plans for its factory of the future, as it serves as a platform for research and development and prototyping of products, as well as Nokia’s efforts in innovating factory design.
 As these innovations mature, Nokia plans to roll them out to its larger factories around the world.

 Nokia may be one of the leading Industry 4.0 innovators, but it’s clear that all manufacturers are moving in the same direction.
-The customer for manufactured goods will clearly benefit from increased quality and variety at lower cost.
+The customer for manufactured goods will clearly benefit from increased quality and variety at a lower cost.
 But what about the factory employees?

-Nokia’s factory of the future effort proves that the factory workers of the next decade won’t be the traditional, blue collar employee of the past – and it’s also clear that in spite of all the automation, factory jobs aren’t going away.
+Nokia’s factory of the future effort proves that the factory workers of the next decade won’t be the traditional, blue-collar employee of the past – and it’s also clear that in spite of all the automation, factory jobs aren’t going away.

 After all, Nokia employs many thousands of engineers, data scientists, and other technical experts – and continued Industry 4.0 innovation will require a large cadre of such people.